 Morning sickness can really bring discomfort, but don’t ignore unusual symptoms.
 If you believe you are suffering from HG or any of the symptoms below, seek immediate care from your treating physician:

 - Inability to keep food/drink down for 24 hours

 - Weight loss

 - Vomiting blood or bile

 - Difficulty urinating due to dehydration

 Have concerns?
-Contact the Banner Health Nurse on Call for free health care advice 24 hours a day, seven days a week at 844-259-9494.
+Contact the Banner Nurse Now line for free health care advice 24 hours a day, seven days a week at 844-259-9494.